dachcom-digital/pimcore-i18n/docs/27_Countries.md

 2. Apply the property to all your global pages (like `/de`, `/en`) and set the value to `GLOBAL`
 3. Apply the property to all your real website hardlinks/documents and set the desired country ISO-Code (uppercase)

+> This property should be available in your predefined properties since it gets automatically installed, you may extend the default configuration.

 ## Magic
 All hardlink references will be generated automatically.
 So if you have have a page in `/en/about-us` the href-lang generator or context helper searches in all available hardlinks.